-Students are required to take one of the three mathematics courses.
+Students are required to take Mathématiques au Quotidien 40S.
 Students may opt to take more than one of the following courses in which case one would be considered an elective.

 APPLIED MATHEMATICS 40S (1 CREDIT)

 Applied Mathematics 40S is intended for students considering post-secondary studies that do not require a study of theoretical calculus.
 It is context driven and promotes the learning of numerical and geometrical problem-solving techniques as they relate to the world around us.